 Phil

-22. songmaker Says:
+22. songmaker said

 I read your H&K USP Compact 40 caliber analysis.
 Fantastic!
 You commentaries are absolutely wonderful.